stimulsoft/Samples-JS/Loading a Report and Rendering it with a JSON Data/README.md

 # Loading a Report and Rendering it with a JSON Data

-This example illustrates loading of the report and load Json-data, data rendering and storing the result to the mdc-file.
+This example illustrates loading of the report and load Json-data, data rendering and saving the result to the mdc-file.

 ### Installation and running
 Use npm to install requred modules:

     $ npm install

 Run Sample:

     $ node index